tomviering/monotone/README.md

 If you found this code useful in your work, please cite our paper.

 # Installation
-1. Clone repository to your local PC: `git clone https://github.com/tomviering/monotone.git`
+1. Clone repository to your local PC: `git clone https://github.com/tomviering/monotone.git`.
-2. Download the preprocessed MNIST dataset
+2. Download the [author provided results](http://tomviering.nl/monotone/author_results.zip) and extract it in the main folder of the repo.
-3. Download the author provided results
+3. Download and extract [prtools](http://prtools.tudelft.nl/files/prtools.zip) in the directory 'prtools'.
-4. Install [prtools](http://37steps.com/) in the directory 'prtools'
+4. Download the [preprocessed MNIST dataset](http://tomviering.nl/monotone/processed500.zip) and extract it in the folder 'dat' (optional: only required for MNIST experiments).
-5. Install [export_fig](https://nl.mathworks.com/matlabcentral/fileexchange/23629-export_fig) in the directory 'export_fig' (optional: only required if you want to generate the PDF versions of the figures)
+5. Download and extract [export_fig](https://nl.mathworks.com/matlabcentral/fileexchange/23629-export_fig) in the directory 'export_fig' (optional: only required if you want to generate the PDF versions of the figures).

-# How to use this code
+# How to

 ## example.m